National Board of Boiler and Pressure Vessel Inspectors: National Board Training

+The National Board trains hundreds of boiler and pressure equipment professionals from around the world every year.
+National Board training facilities are located on a 16 acre wooded campus in Columbus, Ohio.

 National Board Registration

-Registering a pressure-retaining item with the National Board requires certain uniform quality standards be achieved certifying the manufacturing, testing, and inspection process.
-This certification acknowledges to owners, users, and public safety jurisdictional authorities registered items have been inspected by National Board-commissioned inspectors and built to required standards.
+Pressure-retaining items can be registered with the National Board, requiring certain uniform quality standards be achieved certifying the manufacturing, testing, and inspection process.
+To obtain a certification the registered items have to be inspected by National Board-commissioned inspectors and built to required standards.
 The purpose of National Board registration is to promote safety and document specific equipment design and construction details for future use.
 It takes place when the manufacturer submits data reports to the National Board for items stamped with National Board numbers.

-A data report is similar to a birth certificate.
-Among the information included are: date of manufacture, materials of construction, specific details regarding design, and certification statements by both the manufacturer and inspector.
+Among the information included in the data report are: date of manufacture, materials of construction, specific details regarding design, and certification statements by both the manufacturer and inspector.
 Registration is required by most US jurisdictions for installation of pressure equipment.
 Registered pressure relief devices are stamped with a National Board NB Mark.
-For the manufacturer, data reports provide an essential form of customer service over the life of the equipment – a value-added quality of significant worth to the owner or user.
-Since the process began in 1921, there have been over 45 million data reports registered with the National Board.
+For the manufacturer, data reports provide a form of customer service over the life of the equipment.
+Since 1921 there have been over 45 million data reports registered with the National Board.